jnozzi/cocoadev.com/markdown/BindingsBehindTheScenes.md

 With regard to whom create the new "proxy" then there is a lot of (private) classes in the system related to bindings, some of them I think are used to setup the actual bindings, so it could be one of these.

-General/NSObject's     initialize probably won't do it, because there is a different proxy for each observed class, and initialize is only invoked once (unless a subclass passes the message to super).
+NSObject's     initialize probably won't do it, because there is a different proxy for each observed class, and initialize is only invoked once (unless a subclass passes the message to super).

 And I agree that when     automaticallyNotifiesObserversForKey: returns     NO, then the proxy is most likely not created, as this is the sole purpose of the proxy (to automatically notify observers).

 ----

 What are the superclasses of the NSNotifying_x class, and what methods do they have?
-There could be a superclass, like General/NSNotifyingBase or something, that provides most of the actual support for this.
+There could be a superclass, like NSNotifyingBase or something, that provides most of the actual support for this.

 -chris reed